Want to hang your quilt on a wall? Here is the best way to make a hanging sleeve for a quilt!

 If you are entering your quilt into a show, most require hanging sleeves of either 4″ or 5″.

 The key is to have ‘slack’ in the sleeve so that the rod doesn’t warp the top of your quilt.
-Here is my favorite way to make a hanging sleeve for a quilt.
+Here is my favorite method to make a hanging sleeve for a quilt.

 How to Make a Hanging Sleeve for a Quilt

-Here I'll show you my favorite way to make a quilt sleeve.
+Here is our sleeve tutorial - my favorite way to make a quilt sleeve.

 Materials